alikureishy/ROBO-pick-and-place/writeup.md

 The IK analysis is only required for steps 2 and 7 above.
 The functionality for the remaining steps is provided by the simulation.

-The IK analysis will follow these steps:
+The IK analysis in steps 2 and 7 above, will follow the below sequence of operations each time:
 1. Determine the Modified DH-diagram
 1. Determine the Modified DH-parameter table
 1. Determine the transformation matrices for each joint, using the DH parameters